 The owner of the registration of a trademark may at any time request the cancellation of his/her registration.
 If a license, pledge or seizure has been recorded, however, the owner of the trademark can request cancellation only jointly with the licensee, the pledgee or the creditor respectively.
-The cancellation shall always be effective for the whole territory of the BES islands.
-However, the voluntary cancellation may be restricted to one or some of the goods or services for which the trademark is registered.
+The cancellation shall always be effective for the whole territory of Sint Maarten (Dutch side).
+However, it may be restricted to one or some of the goods or services for which the trademark is registered.

-In addition to the grounds mentioned above, the exclusive rights to a collective trademark may also be declared lapsed on request by any interested party including the Public Prosecutor if the owner of the collective trademark uses the trademark himself for goods or services originating from his/her own enterprise or from enterprises in the control or supervision of which he/she participates directly or indirectly, or consents to or tolerates a use of the trademark in contravention of the provisions of the regulations for use and control of the trademark.
+In addition to the grounds mentioned above, the exclusive rights to a collective trademark may also be declared lapsed on request by any interested party including the Public Prosecutor if the owner of the collective trademark uses the trademark for goods or services originating from his/her own enterprise or from enterprises in the control or supervision of which he/she participates directly or indirectly, or consents to or tolerates a use of the trademark in contravention of the provisions of the regulations for use and control of the trademark.

-In case The Court declares that the exclusive rights to a trademark have lapsed, it will also ex officio order the cancellation of its registration.
+In case the Court which declares that the exclusive rights to a trademark have lapsed, it will also ex officio order the cancellation of its registration.

-Collective trademarks which have lapsed, been declared null or cancelled, or whose registration has not been renewed and which have not been registered a new collective trademark in the name of the owner of the lapsed registration on application filed within three years from expiration of the registration period, may not be used under any circumstances during three years after recordal of the lapse, the nullity declaration or the cancellation, or within three years from expiration of the term of registration respectively, except by a party who is entitled to invoke an older right to a similar individual trademark.
+Collective trademarks which have lapsed, have been declared null or have been cancelled, or of which the registration has not been renewed and which have not been registered, a new collective trademark in the name of the owner of the lapsed registration on application filed within three years from expiration of the registration period, may not be used under any circumstances during three years after recordal of the lapse, the nullity declaration or the cancellation, or within three years from expiration of the term of registration respectively, except by a party who is entitled to invoke an older right to a similar individual trademark.

-When the registration of an individual trademark has lapsed because it has expired, during two years thereafter, the same or a similar trademark cannot be legally registered by a third party for similar goods or services, unless the owner of the lapsed registration gave his/her consent.
+Where the registration of an individual trademark has lapsed because it has expired, during two years thereafter, the same or a similar trademark cannot be legally registered by a third party for similar goods or services, unless the owner of the lapsed registration gave his/her consent.